Fluoride Treatment in Kingwood, TX

 Once a tooth is damaged by decay, it requires restorative measures such as dental fillings.
 However, if a tooth’s enamel is weakened but not fully damaged, it can be strengthened through remineralization.
 In fact, our teeth require enhanced mineral content every day with fluoride.
 Fluoride is a mineral that protects a tooth’s surface and provides a barrier against bacteria that causes tooth decay.
-Houston Oral Healthcare Specialists offers fluoride treatment near you to protect your oral health.
+Houston Oral Healthcare Specialists offers fluoride treatment in Kingwood, TX, to protect your oral health.

 Why Fluoride Is Important

 Bacteria in the mouth cause tooth decay.
 These bacteria produce acid that collects near the teeth and gums in the form of plaque, which eats away at tooth enamel and results in cavities.
 One of the best defenses against tooth decay is remineralization with fluoride treatment in Kingwood, TX.
 In addition to excellent oral health habits and regular care with our dentist near you, fluoride protects teeth from tooth decay and cavities.

 Most toothpaste contains fluoride, as does the water in some areas and certain foods.
 However, fluoride used in our office with Dr. Lewis C. Cummings is a stronger treatment and can potentially repair microscopic cavities just beginning to form in tooth enamel.
 This treatment with our dentist near you in 77339, is especially beneficial for patients at risk for tooth decay, such as young children.